kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         export CLASSPATH=<path_to_htsjdk_jar>:$CLASSPATH
         make BUILD=release DISABLE_MPI=1 BUILD_JAVA=1 JNI_FLAGS="-I<java_SDK_dir>/include -I<java_SDK_dir>/include/linux"

     This will create the jar file genomicsdb.jar in the bin/ directory.
+You can [install](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) this jar file into your local Maven repository for use in downstream Maven/Gradle build systems using:

+        mvn install:install-file -Dfile=bin/genomicsdb.jar -DpomFile=src/java/genomicsdb/pom.xml

 Caveats:
 * The shared library (libtiledbgenomicsdb.so) that is packaged in the jar depends on GNU libc (glibc).
 If you compile the library on one system and run it on another system with a newer version of glibc, the library should work since glibc is backward compatible (for example, you can compile the library on CentOS-6 and run it on CentOS-7).
 However, if you do the reverse, then very likely you will see errors about missing symbols when loading the library.
-A quick check is to run _ldd bin/libtiledbgenomicsdb.so_ - you should *NOT* see errors about missing symbols in a correctly functioning system.
+A quick check is to run _ldd bin/libtiledbgenomicsdb.so_; you should *NOT* see errors about missing symbols in a correctly functioning configuration.